 On 18th March eighteen battleships entered the straits.
-The fleet included Queen Elizabeth, Lord Nelson, Agamemmon, Inflexible, Ocean, Irresistible, Prince George and Majestic from Britain and the Gaulois, Bouvet and Suffren from France.
-At first they made good progress until the Bouvet struck a mine, heeled over, capsized and disappeared in a cloud of smoke.
+At first they made good progress until the French ship, Bouvet struck a mine, heeled over, capsized and disappeared in a cloud of smoke.
 Soon afterwards two more ships, Irresistible and Ocean hit mines.
 Most of the men in these two ships were rescued but by the time the Allied fleet retreated, over 700 men had been killed.
 Overall, three ships had been sunk and three more had been severely damaged.
+Altogether about a third of the force was either sunk or disabled.
+(4)

+Asquith, Kitchener, Churchill and Hankey held a meeting on 30th March and agreed to go ahead with an amphibious landing.
 Leaders of the Greek Army informed Kitchener that he would need 150,000 men to take Gallipoli.
-Lord Kitchener concluded that only half that number was needed.
+Kitchener rejected the advice and concluded that only half that number was needed.
 Kitchener sent the experienced British 29th Division to join the troops from Australia, New Zealand and French colonial troops on Lemnos.
 Information soon reached the Turkish commander, Liman von Sanders, about the arrival of the 70,000 troops on the island.
 Sanders knew an attack was imminent and he began positioning his 84,000 troops along the coast where he expected the landings to take place.
+(8)

 The attack that began on the 25th April, 1915 established two beachheads at Helles and Gaba Tepe.
 Another major landing took place at Sulva Bay on 6th August.
-However, attempts to sweep across the peninsula ended in failure.
+By this time they arrived the Turkish strength in the region had also risen to fifteen divisions.
+Attempts to sweep across the peninsula by Allied forces ended in failure.
 By the end of August the Allies had lost over 40,000 men.
-General Ian Hamilton asked for 95,000 more men, but although supported by Winston Churchill, Kitchener was unwilling to send more troops to the area.
+General Ian Hamilton asked for 95,000 more men, but although supported by Churchill, Lord Kitchener was unwilling to send more troops to the area.
+(9)

 We had been expected to be sent to France, but in the late spring we got orders to equip with tropical kit.
 I realised that our destination was either Gallipoli or Mesopotamia.
 In June, 1915, we sailed from Avonmouth for the East and had an uneventful voyage through the Mediterranean to Alexandria.